 I try not to take myself too seriously, but I take my role at UNSA extremely seriously.
 It's a constant juggling act that makes life interesting.
 I think so much of my journey has been about finding balance, and while I don’t always succeed, I always try to find the sweet spot!

 I am also the proud parent of two truly adorable giant doggos (and two spite-filled cats, who I still visit but no longer live with me), who are my world.
-I love to garden and think I am pretty good at growing herbs, passionfruits and indoor plants (I live for hanging baskets).
-I am also a bookworm with a morbid fascination for serial killers.
-I'm always down for a chat about Mindhunter or Silence of the Lambs if you’re keen.
+I love to garden and think I am pretty good at growing herbs, passionfruit, and indoor plants (I live for hanging baskets).
+I am also a bookworm with a morbid fascination with serial killers.
+I’m always down for a chat about Mindhunteror Silence of the Lambs, if you’re keen.

-Under the watchful eye of the UNSA Board, I want to build a team and structure that truly allow for a ‘students as partners’ model, and will support all students in their time at this university.
+Under the watchful eye of the UNSA Board, I want to build a team and structure that truly allows for a ‘students as partners’ model and will support all students in their time at this university.
 I hope to access and amplify the student voice, as students are the subject matter experts of their experiences.